jj5/kickass-crypto/README.md

 ### Data format

-The data format is either "KA0" for the OpenSSL module or "KAS0" for the Sodium module.
+If you use the default modules the data format is either "KA0" for the OpenSSL module or "KAS0" for the Sodium module.

+If you inherit the base framework and define your own crypto module the default data format is "XKA0" for a module based on the OpenSSL implementation or "XKAS0" for a module based on the Sodium implementation otherwise your implementation of `do_get_const_data_format()` determines what the data format will be known as, you can make it anything so long as it doesn't start with the string "KA" which is reserved for official implementations.

 You need to use the right module for the data format in order to successfully decrypt a ciphertext.